Data is what validates marketing decisions, which makes metrics the defining scales of modern marketing.

-Both of these numbers can give you insight about your page and how your marketing strategies can evolve over time.
+Both of these two metrics can give you insight about your page and how your marketing strategies can evolve over time.

 As your brand grows, you'll find it much harder to keep every one of your followers engaged.

-This is another metric that measures how effective your Instagram strategies are at getting the public to talk about your brand.
+This is another tactic that measures how effective your Instagram strategies are at getting the public to talk about your brand.